 If you know me well, you’ve already got a pretty good idea of what sort of remarks I made toward those negative reactions.
 Mostly, I wondered whether most of those commenters were merely judging the game by its cover art, as it were, and had not actually played the game.
 As it stands, I would not only concur that Spelunky was the best game released in 2013, but I would go yet further and say that Spelunky is one of the best games I have ever played.
 To explain why, I will now compare Spelunky to the original Super Mario Bros. games.

 It is no surprise to me that Yu cites the Super Mario Bros. series as one of Spelunky‘s biggest “feel” influences, as the care that went into the physics and controls of Spelunky are reminiscent of Nintendo’s work at its very best.
-In that PC Gamer article listed above, one of the writers had the following to say:
+In that PC Gamer article listed above, editor-in-chief Evan Lahti had this to say:

 Spelunky is our Mario.
 It hasn’t had the same impact (although it’s fun to imagine what gaming would be like if Spelunky had been released in ’85), but it’s far and away the most important platformer to ever grace the PC.
 As an FPS player, what I appreciate most is how well tuned the subtleties of movement, distance and danger are in Spelunky [. . .]

 Now, I would not necessarily agree with the phrase “far and away” there, as I consider Tommy Refenes and Edmund McMillen’s Super Meat Boy a not-too-distant second (and an extensive list of other great indie platformers not too far further), but otherwise his comparison is totally apt; what the original Super Mario Bros. provided in terms of challenge, level design, and secrets, Spelunky satisfyingly delivers.